Grayrigg Church of England Voluntary Aided School Governing Body

 I have been both a tutor and a clinical mentor for maths, science and veterinary medicine, teaching primary, secondary and university students during my life and am honoured to have some responsibility for the delivery of the science curriculum at Grayrigg, it is such a pleasure to work with the fantastic team of staff and motivated children who are always so excited to learn.

-Parent Governor - Chair of Finance, Staffing & Premises Committee - Marketing Committee
+Foundation Governor - Chair of Finance, Staffing & Premises Committee

 As I am a finance manager for a northern charity, I took the role as chair of the finance committee.
 Each governor adds strength to the governing body and I am pleased that my financial experience and expertise also further strengthens the governing body.